Hiking

 Difficulty level intermediate: out and back: 22 miles from downtown Ellijay.

 The lookout towers scattered through the mountains of North Georgia are few and far between these days.
-With that being said, as a hiker, anytime you get a chance to visit one, DO IT!
-The cool thing about the Grassy Mountain Tower is once you get there you can actually climb up to the first landing.
-That is where the views will open up and you will have a 360-degree jaw-dropping panorama.
-Take note, the hidden treasure on this hike is the Songbird Trail which outlines a small beaver pond that hosts an array of local bird species.
+With that said, as a hiker, anytime you get a chance to visit one, DO IT!
+The Grassy Mountain Tower has a cool feature: you can climb up to the first landing once you reach the top.
+That is where the views will open up, and you will have a 360-degree jaw-dropping panorama.

 4. Jacks River Falls